nlepage/go-wasm-http-talk/slides.md

 Notes:
 - ...otherwise the ServiceWorker would be blocked.
 - And starting a new goroutine actually makes sense, because this is how a Go HTTP server usually works, it starts a new goroutine for each request.
-- And this is it for the callback function, the rest of the work will be done in the new goroutine.
+- And this is it for the callback function, the rest of the work will be carried out in the new goroutine.

 ---